The client: TalkTalk

 With over 30 years’ experience, QA provides a comprehensive suite of both technical talent and learning services, helping individuals and companies to be winners in the digital revolution.
 With facilities throughout the UK, QA’s London campus is the largest professional training facility for IT and technology skills in Europe.

-QA has trained in excess of 25,000 tech apprentices and 1,000 tech consultants to date – providing customers with in-demand technical talent in a number of core specialisms including cloud, DevOps, software development, RPA and IT infrastructure.
+QA has trained in excess of 25,000 tech apprentices and 1,000 tech specialists to date – providing customers with in-demand technical talent in a number of core specialisms including cloud, DevOps and software development.

 Get in touch